[Beyond the Dish]: Song Process

 It’s starting to sound familiar.
 Because of the slow, relaxed melody, I decided that there was still room to add one more layer of musical material.
 For the second half of the theme, I brought the horn section back for a classic call-and-response section, a staple element in jazz.
 In this case, it’s trombones and saxes against trumpets.
 At this point, the piano and drums are lining up their accents with the horns to really reinforce the new material:

 Underneath all of this, there is another layer of material present.
 One that’s unique only to this track: sound effects.
 In this section you can hear dishes setting, knives sharpening, and my favorite, the sound of a microwave being used.
 Initially, the sound of the running microwave really clashed against the music, but I liked the idea enough.
 My solution was to tune the microwave to match the bassline.
-30 minutes into tuning a microwave, I realized what I was doing and asked myself what the hell I’m doing with my life:
+30 minutes into tuning a microwave, I realized what I was doing and asked myself what was I doing with my life:

 Finally, let’s put it all together: